hurbcom/challenge-bravo/README.md

  ### Stress tests

  Artillery was used for stress testing.
-With 5000 requests per seconde, 4688 requests were successfully completed.
+With 5000 requests per second, 4490 requests were successfully completed.

 ![Stress tests](./imgs/stress-tests.PNG?raw=true "Stress tests")